-The coronavirus pandemic continues to affect the visible operation of the Section and how processes and member engagement is addressed.
-Staff members continue to adapt to homeworking to ensure the continuance of a full servicedelivery.
-To ensure that communication channels between the section and its employers, members and third parties has been maintained office attendance has continued on a weekly rota 5 days a week to oversee the printing requirement of member documentation, incoming and outgoing mail.
-The addition of Cisco Jabber (telephone software) to the laptops has allowed all staff members to make and receive telephone calls, which has proved to be an important improvement concerning member engagement as previously this was limited to three staff member who were in receipt of Swansea Council issue mobile phones.
-Staff meetings and training sessions have continued via virtual methods.
-Modification to procedures such as accepting electronic documentation via Member Self Service (MSS) have contributed to ensuring a business as usual approach and avoiding any unnecessary delays in processing benefits.
+To allow for communication channels between the section and its stakeholders to be maintained staff continue to operate on a rota basis to oversee the incoming / outgoing mail function on the days that the section is deemed to be homeworking.
+The availability of Cisco Jabber (telephone software) on the laptops has allowed the section to continue to engage with our stakeholders.
+Although face-to-face meetings and events continued to be restricted, staff meetings and training sessions have continued via virtual means.
+Modification to procedures such as accepting electronic documentation via Member Self Service (MSS) have contributed to ensuring a business-as-usual approach and avoiding any unnecessary delays in the processing of member benefits.

-All pension administration staff are trained in their area of work and have to successfully complete a training matrix, which for a full-time staff member is 12-months before they begin to work independently.
-Work is recorded on the pension administration software using task management and workflows, which outline the process to be followed and contain checklist items.
+All pension administration staff are trained in their area of work and must successfully complete a training matrix, which for a full-time staff member is 12-months before they begin to work independently; albeit support will always be readily available.
+Caseloads are processed by means of utilising our software task management and workflows, which outline the process to be followed and contain checklist items.
 All work, which results in a payment, is peer checked and approved before advancing to the payment stage.
-The operational staff undertake regular training to ensure their knowledge, understanding of the LGPS is up-to-date, and the Local Government Authority are regularly reviewing and presenting on-line training events.
+The operational staff undertake regular training to ensure their knowledge, understanding of the LGPS is up-to-date, and the Local Government Authority are regularly reviewing and presenting training events of which most of the staff have attended.
 All staff are encouraged to appraise their own self-development with an aim of future progression.
-Training needs are monitored via the annual appraisal process and monthly 1:2:1 meetings, a number of staff have already completed a professional qualification in Pension Administration and Management.
+Training needs are monitored via the annual appraisal process and quarterly 1:2:1 meetings.
+Several staff have already completed a professional qualification in Pension Administration and Management and several staff have already shown interest in undertaking the CIPP Certificate in Pension Administration.